ShaneCurcuru/whyilovetheasf/about.md

         <p class="mdl-typography--body-2-color-contrast">
           As with the internet itself, this site is a work in progress.
-It's both a showcase of my feelings, a place for me to put useful content at stable URLs, and is a way to finally learn how CSS actually works.
-Well, at least as well as anyone does!
+It's both a showcase of my feelings, a place for me to put useful content at stable URLs, and is a way to finally tweak CSS to do what I want.
         </p>
       </div>
     </div>